dfinity/motoko/doc/md/writing-motoko/sharing.md

 ### Publisher actor

 The publisher side of the code stores an array of subscribers.
-For simplicity, assume that each subscriber only subscribes itself once using a `subscribe` function.
+For simplicity, assume that each subscriber only subscribes itself once using a `subscribe` function:

 ``` motoko name=pub include=tsub
 import Array "mo:base/Array";